48productions/Simply-Love-SM5/README.md

 You'll need to install [StepMania 5.0.12](https://github.com/stepmania/stepmania/releases/tag/v5.0.12), [StepMania 5.1 beta](https://github.com/stepmania/stepmania/releases/tag/v5.1.0-b2), or [StepMania 5.3](https://projectmoon.dance/index.php?id=2) to use this theme.

-Older versions of StepMania are not compatible.
-StepMania 5.2 is not compatible.
-StepMania 5.3 support is currently experimental but should in theory be stable.
+Versions of StepMania older than 5.0.12 and StepMania 5.2 are not compatible.
+StepMania 5.3 support seems stable, but is currently experimental.

 #### Troubleshooting StepMania